 But how can you ensure that your formal email format maintain a structure that people can easily understand?

-What is an email format?
+What Is email structure and format?

 An email format is the basic personal or business email structure that is consistent in the vast majority of emails.
 It is a set of unspoken rules that have developed over the decades that email has been in use, which has also shaped the expectations the recipient has when they receive an email in their inbox.

 Most people don't think about the format they're using when communicating through email, and that's because the basic structure has become so ingrained in their habits that it doesn't even cross their minds.
-But when you think about it, there are various email formats that could theoretically be used, many of which may make the email all but unreadable.
+But when you think about it, there are various email layouts that could theoretically be used, many of which may make the email all but unreadable.

 source: Hunter.io